It’s no surprise I talk a lot about my favorite running books for motivation or running books for training, but what about overall best fitness books?

 The first book I read from Daniel Amen fascinated me!
 The inside look at our brains and how certain nutrient deficiencies could be hindering all kinds of progress was amazing.

 It’s so easy to blame yourself for feeling tired and just not doing enough.
 But what if the real issue is low Vitamin D or that you played soccer and had concussions?
-It’s an eye opening and useful read.
+It’s an eye-opening and useful read.

-6. Run To The Finish – The Middle of the Packers Guide to Training
+6. Run To The Finish – The Middle of the Packers Guide to Training by Amanda Brooks

 I mean we all knew this would be on the list right?
 I’m partial, but I still believe it’s a must read for most runners.

-7. Healing Back Pain by Dr John Sarno
+7. Healing Back Pain by Dr. John Sarno

 Ok… this one is going to be a little out there for some of you.
-But it did wonders for me and I know two others who have read it an immediately found their injuries disappeared.
+But it did wonders for me and I know two others who have read it and immediately found their injuries disappeared.

 It’s all about the idea that tension and not an injury is causing your pain.

-And I LOVE when it dives in to things like how a diagnosis actually makes you worse.
-We’ve seen a lot of health studies around this idea that people start acting sicker as soon as their told something is wrong, when previously they were walking around like a picture of health.
+And I LOVE when it dives into things like how a diagnosis actually makes you worse.
+We’ve seen a lot of health studies around this idea that people start acting sicker as soon as their told something is wrong when previously they were walking around like a picture of health.

 The Sports Doctor’s Complete Guide to Staying Healthy and Injury-Free for Life — having met Jordan I can say without a doubt that not only does he know his stuff, but he lives it.
 He loves running.
 He wants to see people running strong and healthy for as many years as possible.